 Addresses are collected in the Census for a number of reasons, including:

-The new data sets, containing no names and addresses, will improve the lives of Australians by:
+The new linked data sets, (containing only anonymised versions of names and address codes and no original names and addresses), will improve the lives of Australians by:

 When should the ABS destroy names and addresses?In recent Censuses names and addresses have been destroyed at the end of Census data processing, approximately eighteen months after the Census.
 This has reduced the value of the Census data and the ability for it to be used to inform future planning and decisions.